Why does lisinopril make you cough

 While Lisinopril is generally well-tolerated by most patients, there are some common side effects that you should be aware of.
 It’s important to note that not everyone will experience these side effects, and they are usually mild and go away on their own.
 However, if you have any concerns or if these side effects persist, it’s always best to consult with your healthcare provider.

-See also Lisinopril and apple cider vinegar
+See also Lisinopril heartburn

 1. Headache and Dizziness